 It seems this would be an obvious factor when deciding on a new front door, but many people fall into the trap of underestimating an entryway’s impact on curb appeal.

 However, it doesn’t stop there.
-Choosing an appropriate front door is vital, but how you present the product is just as important.
+Choosing the right feature front door is vital, but how you present the product is just as important.
 You need to think of how you frame it, as there’s a variety of smaller factors that can often impact the door’s overall appeal.
 Things to consider include;

 - Colour.
 If your home is white, picking a bright paint colour might make it pop.
 Perhaps you’ll decide on a stain rather than paint, but you must consider what will suit your overall theme.